Meet With Our Experienced Physicians & Audiologists to Discuss Hearing Loss Treatments & Hearing Aid Devices in the Boynton Beach Area.

 The only way to treat sensorineural hearing loss is by sound amplification.
 Devices like hearing aids can amplify sound and thereby improve hearing.

 From time to time, both conductive and sensorineural hearing loss can occur at the same time.
-When this happens, it means that there are problems in both the inner and outer ears.
+When this happens there are complications in both the inner and outer ears.
 Physicians refer to this as “mixed hearing loss.”

-If you’ve noticed that sounds aren’t as loud or as clear as they used to be, you may be suffering from hearing loss.
+If you have noticed that sounds are not as loud or as clear as they used to be, you may be suffering from hearing loss.
 Contact our office now to schedule an appointment with one of our physicians.
 They can diagnose your hearing loss and recommend possible treatments.